| Home | Back to Goldfish |

 The celestial standard is as follows:

 The fish should be bright and alert.
-The body should be short not elongated, with smooth contours and showing no sign of a dorsal fin.
-The caudal fin should be well divided.
+The body should be medium length with smooth contours and no sign of a dorsal fin.
+The caudal fin should be well divided, forked and held above the horizontal.
+The eyes should be well matched, looking upwards and well developed.

 Ideal profiles are illustrated below: